terje/simctl.nvim/README.md

 * Create custom run and build actions setting up the Simulator just so
 * Automate setting UI options like time and network connection for screenshots
 * Test push notifications from APNS or JSON source files
+* Enroll biometry and send matching and non-matching authentication

 ## Installation